75lb/command-line-args/doc/option-definition.md

 #### option.type : <code>function</code>
 The `type` value is a setter function (you receive the output from this), enabling you to be specific about the type and value received.

-The most common values used are `String`, `Number` and `Boolean` but you can use a custom function, if you like:
+The most common values used are `String`, `Number` and `Boolean` but you can use a custom function, for example:

 ```js
 const fs = require('fs')